DirectJava/cse15l-lab-reports/index.md

-CSE 15L First Timers Tutorial
+CSE 15L First Timers Tutorial (Windows)

-Before taking CSE 15L, students may need to take CSE 8A, then CSE 8B/11 in order to take this course.
+Before taking CSE 15L, you may need to take CSE 8A, then CSE 8B/11 in order to take this course.
 While taking this course, you also need to take CSE 12 alongside (if you are able to).
-If students are in CSE 15L, then we will be using Java as part of the programming language and VS code as a coding platform.
+If you are in CSE 15L, then we will be using Java as part of the programming language and VS code as a coding platform.
 In this tutorial, we will be guiding students on how to set up in order to work in CSE 15L.

-Part I: Set Up VS Code
+Part I: Set Up VS Code (Skip this if you have VS Code Already)

   Step 1: Download java extension
   In order to set up VS Code, students need to download java first in order to have VS Code working functionally while coding